Teal-Insights/ccdr-explorer-client/README.md

 ## Features

-*FastAPI, Jinja2, PostgreSQL Webapp Template* combines three of the most lightweight and performant open-source web development frameworks in existence into a customizable webapp template with:
+*FastAPI, Jinja2, PostgreSQL Webapp Template* combines three of the most lightweight and performant open-source web development frameworks into a customizable webapp template with:

 - Pure Python backend
 - Low-Javascript frontend